viernes, 1 de diciembre de 1989

 desperté y me encontré con tu aroma en mi almohada.

-and I dreamed a kind and mysterious woman;
+and I dreamed of a kind, mysterious woman;

-With her naive kiss and her pink chest.
+with her innocent kiss and her rose-like breast.

-Her eyes were bright and her soul was very white
+Her eyes shone bright, her soul was pure,

 (Pintura del artista ruso Serge Marshennikov)